lightning/bolts/02-peer-protocol.md

 across many distinct blockchains as well as have channels within multiple blockchains opened to the same peer (if it supports the target chains).

+> NOTE: `chain_hash` is serialized in the same way that bitcoin does in the p2p network.
+> i.e. the byte array output from the double sha256 proof of work hash.
+> Sometimes this format is referred as "little-endian" representation of the proof of work 256 bit unsigned integer for the block.

 The `temporary_channel_id` is used to identify this channel on a per-peer basis until the funding transaction is established, at which point it is replaced by the `channel_id`, which is derived from the funding transaction.